Trains from Chicago to San Antonio

 We help you find & compare the best buses & trains in one place.

-There are 2 daily trains from Phoenix to San Antonio.
-Traveling by train from Phoenix to San Antonio usually takes around 23 hours and 18 minutes, but the fastest Amtrak train can make the trip in 23 hours and 5 minutes.
+There is one daily train from Chicago to San Antonio.
+Traveling by train from Chicago to San Antonio usually takes around 32 hours and 10 minutes, but some trains might arrive slightly earlier or later than scheduled.

 Monthly average prices